Zenika/zenika-career-paths-framework/paths/business.md

 - Ability to go over the demand to identify the real needs
 - Ability to validate the identified needs
 - Ability to question the expression of the need

+### Business Developer

+When we meet a requirement we tends to satisfy it the "perfect" way.
+Satisfying it according the proper cost is a key point.
+Also, being able to cover a large scope of needs/topic is important to help the customer globally and not only on a specific area.

+The key abilities of a Business Developer are:
+- Ability to go over the demand to identify the real needs
+- Ability to provide a "Design to cost" solution
+- Ability to help on a large scope

 ### New Market Explorer